-11.5 Where ministry staff are serving in a permanent part-time basis the provision of an MEA will need to be determined with the agreement of the parish council.
-Generally speaking, it is suggested that ministry staff should only be provided with an MEA if they have all of the characteristics of a minister of religion listed in paragraph 14 of TR 2019/3 - refer section 6.16.
+11.4.
+Where ministry staff are serving in a permanent part-time basis the provision of a MDBA will need to be determined with the agreement of the parish council.
+Generally speaking, it is suggested that ministry staff should only be provided with a MDBA if they have all of the characteristics of a minister of religion listed in paragraph 14 of TR 2019/3 - refer section 6.15.